Sergey Psakhie: Scientific achievements

-Research Interests S.G.
+Research Interests of S.G.
 Psakhie were multifaceted and covered problems of an unusually wide range.
-Being an outstanding material scientist he significantly contributed to development the methods of discrete mechanics and tribology, to study the laws of the processes of deformation and destruction of heterogeneous materials and nanostructures.
-Well-known practically important results of the work of Sergey Psakhie on obtaining special materials for space applications, on friction welding and on the study of the behavior of geological media under dynamic effects.

-He is the author of a new method of computer modeling, which is widely used to solve fundamental and practically important problems of materials interaction.
-In the last decade, the scientific interests of Sergey Psakhie were related to the study of the interactions between hard matter and soft matter in multiphase contrasting materials, the study of the characteristics and anomalies of the behavior of a substance in a confined matter, research of dusty plasma.
+Being a material scientist, he contributed to the development of methods of discrete mechanics and tribology, discovering laws that govern processes of deformation and destruction of heterogeneous materials and nanostructures.
+Sergey Psakhie is known for his work on special materials for space applications, on friction welding and on the behavior of geological media under dynamic effects.
+In addition, he is the author of a new method of computer modeling, which is used to solve fundamental and practically important problems of materials interaction.
+In the last decade, the scientific interests of Sergey Psakhie were in the areas of interactions between hard and soft matter in multiphase contrasting materials, studies of characteristics and anomalies of the behavior of substances in confined matter, as well as in dusty plasma research.

 S.G.
 Psakhie made a great contribution to the introduction of network forms of research and development in Russia.
 He has implemented the network format of the organization of science - integrated research plans (IRP), which allows to effectively integrate the competencies and resources of institutes, universities and companies to solve problems in areas defined by the priorities of the country's scientific and technological development.
 The interdepartmental project office “Perspective materials, technologies and structures” of the Federal Agency for Scientific Organizations of Russia and the State Corporation for Space Activities “Roscosmos”, the basic organizations of which are the ISPMS SB RAS and Rocket and Space Corporation Energi, was created as a pilot interdepartmental project within the framework of the Integrated Plan for Basic Research materials with a multi-level hierarchical structure for new technologies and robust structures.